 Roger uses his leverage advantage and weight to apply big pressure to his opponent from the mount.
 Starting with the hand in the collar grip, Roger puts the opponent on the defense immediately.
 In the following video Roger explains an important gripping detail that makes his choke really tight:

-Roger’s answer to submitting elite level black belts and the reason his “basic” techniques are so difficult to stop is because he attacks in combination.
+Roger’s answer to submitting elite level black belts and the reason his “basic” techniques are so difficult to stop is that he attacks in combination.
 Which attack does the opponent defend?
 The choke or the armlock?

 The opponent on the bottom fatigues due to the pressure from the top.
 That creates an opening for an arm lock when they defend the choke.
 If they do not defend the choke, the tap is soon to follow.